reutkeller/iou-calculator/README.md

 ## Description
 IoU Calculator for QGIS is a plugin designed for accuracy assessment of vector polygon datasets.
 It enables robust evaluation of object detection and segmentation results by comparing ground truth layers with predicted layers.

-The calculation methodology follows the approach used in the RAMP project for building detection (https://rampml.global/), making the plugin well suited for geospatial machine learning validation workflows.
+The calculation methodology follows the approach used in the RAMP project for building detection (https://rampml.global/) in the object calculation method.
 ## Features
 * **Area-Based Analysis:** Calculates global IoU, Dice Coefficient, Precision, and Recall based on the total overlapping area.
 * **Object-Based Analysis:** Performs polygon-to-polygon matching using a spatial index to calculate mIoU and F1-Score.
 The user needs to define minimal  threshold that will be used to define minimum overlap to decide what is matching.